 Zagreb Cathedral of the Assumption

-The tallest building in town, the Cathedral is a Roman Catholic church dedicated to the Assumption of Mary and Kings Saint Stephen and Saint Ladislaus.
-The two spires, built in the gothic style, tower above the city and are quite impressive.
+The tallest building in town, Zagreb Cathedral is a Roman Catholic church dedicated to the Assumption of Mary and Kings Saint Stephen and Saint Ladislaus.
+The two spires at 108 meters (354 ft) high, built in the gothic style, tower above the city and are quite impressive.

 There are four main parts to the market — the flower market, the indoor market, an open-air market and the fish market.
 Even if you don’t plan on buying anything, the market gives a good introduction to real life in Zagreb and may introduce you to something you’ve never tried before.

 Ban Jelačić Square

 This square is the center of the city in Zagreb.
 It’s also referred to just as Trg (the square).
 The square features a large statue of Ban Josip Jelačić on a horse, created by Austrian sculptor Anton Dominik Fernkorn, and is a good place to start exploring.

 Located a little ways outside of the main part of the city, you may need to grab a taxi to Mirogoj Cemetary, but it’s worth it for the architecture, museum-worthy sculptures, monuments and headstones.
 Take a walk around the cemetery to view the monuments erected for some of Croatia’s most prominent citizens.